Ahmad Khan Bangash: Reign

-Nawal Rai, the deputy of Safdar Jang personally marched to Farrukhabad to suppress the rebels.
-At the Battle of Khudaganj on the night of August 12 1750, Ahmad Khan's troops surprised Nawal Rai, the deputy of Safdar Jang and gained victory.
+Nawal Rai, the Hindu deputy of Safdar Jang personally marched to Farrukhabad to suppress the rebels.
+The Utara, the act of dismounting and fighting on foot to the death, was a peculiarity of Indian Muslims horsemen of which they were very proud, which William Irvine says specially affected Indians such as the Barha Sayyids.
+When Ahmad Khan Bangash met the army of Naval Rai, he was faced by the Rai's contingent of Barha Sayyids who had made Ahmad Khan's troops to flee from the battlefield.
+Disdaining to leave the place alive, Ahmad Khan practised the act of Utara or dismounting and had his soldiers tie their skirts of their heavy plaited coats (Jamaah) to fight to the death, cursing his men: "Have you brought me here only to see you run away".
+At the Battle of Khudaganj on the night of 12 August 1750, Ahmad Khan's troops surprised Nawal Rai, the deputy of Safdar Jang and gained victory.
 Safdar Jang was furious at the Bangash rebellion and marched from Delhi to Marhara.
 On 13 September 1750, Ahmad Khan defeated Safdar Jang in a pitched battle at Ram Chatauni.
 In 1750, a powerful coalition was against Safdar Jang at the Mughal court, which included Ahmad Khan Bangash, Nasir Jung, Intizam-ud-Daulah, Javed Khan and the Kingdom of Rohilkhand.
 However, the alliance fell apart after the death of Javed Khan.

 Ahmad Khan then laid siege to Allahabad, which he was about to capture when Safdar Jang called in the Marathas under Malhar Rao Holkar and Jayappaji Rao Scindia, the Jats under Suraj Mal and the Rohillas under Nawab Saadullah Khan for help.
 After a string of defeats, Ahmad Khan fled to the north and was only able to return after promising half of his lands to the Marathas in 1752.